Behavioral Health and Social Psychology Lab

 Emily Umansky

 Emily graduated in 2010 with a degree in Psychology.
 During her time in lab, Emily lead the Prevention-Detection team.
-She is also a super human and was involved in just about a million awesome activities such as working at the writing center, guiding campus tours, singing in the school choir and working as a teaching assistant.
+She was also involved in just about a million awesome activities such as working at the writing center, guiding campus tours, singing in the school choir and working as a teaching assistant.
 Emily’s ideal meal includes bacon and lots of it.
 She grew up in Wichita, Kansas and as a result LOVES college basketball.
-It is not uncommon to find her in lab on her laptop screaming at the players to “pick it up”.
+It was not uncommon to find her in lab on her laptop screaming at the players to “pick it up”.
 Now that four excellent years of LC are through, Emily hopes to pursue a PhD in Social Psychology.
 She is all about the big picture, and hopes to add onto the greater story of Social Psychology.

 Kelsey Chapple